Austin Sushi News, April, 2001

 Dick Clark Architecture and the interior design done by Noble Design of

 Aspen, Colorado (Bill's wife owns the firm).
-As reported in previous issues of
+As reported in previous

 Austin Sushi News, The Design Austin web site has posted some